Whitesnake (album): Songwriting and production

 By late 1986, with the recording process done and the album slated to be released in early 1987, Coverdale made the decision to let the other members of the band go, due to personal differences.
-According to Coverdale, he was facing trust issues with band members, his depression upon arrival to L.A. from a holiday in Munich, where he had seen his daughter from his first marriage, and a massive debt due to not working for two or three years.
+According to Coverdale, he was facing trust issues with band members, his depression upon arrival to L.A. from a holiday in Munich, where he had seen his daughter from his first marriage, and a massive debt, due to not having worked for two to three years.

+The album was the first to be recorded digitally by the band, primarily with the use of synthesizers that can be heard prominently with the album's sound approach.
+In US pressings, the album was claimed to be recorded on analogue.
+Coverdale had expressed his advocacy for the perceived "warmth" of analogue recording in many interviews, while working on his solo album Into the Light in 2000.

 Artwork

 On the band's new logo and cover artwork, Coverdale worked with Canadian graphic artist Hugh Syme.
 Based on Coverdale's idea, Syme created a Celtic runic-style amulet with various elements representing the Sun, Moon, fertility and others.